 Open Access

-Public tenders are usually published on government procurement platforms like AusTender or state-based portals to ensure they are accessible to all potential suppliers.
+Public tenders are usually published on government procurement platforms like AusTender or state-based portals like Buy NSW to ensure they are accessible to all potential suppliers.

 Legal and Regulatory Compliance